 Andrew Jackson meets Chief Red Eagle Weatherford in a 19th century etching

-Former allies of the US during the Creek War and War of 1812, the so-called "friendly" indians were treated the same as the hostile tribes who had fought alongside the British and were all exiled from their lands and ancestral ground.
-Thousands, including the brave warrior chief Menawa died during or in the immediate aftermath of these forced marches on what came to be called the “Trail of Tears” west into the eastern Oklahoma territory from 1830-1835.
+Former allies of the US during the Creek War and War of 1812, the so-called "friendly indians" were treated the same as the hostile tribes who had fought alongside the British and were all exiled from their hunting grounds and ancestral homes.
+Thousands, including chief Menawa died during or in the immediate aftermath of these forced marches on what came to be called the “Trail of Tears” west into the eastern Oklahoma territory from 1830-1835.

 Major-General Andrew Jackson c.1820